scottlahay/SpellingTwo/README.md

 # redpill-chat

 ## Branching Strategy
-There are 3 types of branches in the project are
+There are 3 types of branches in the project
-The Main branch called
+* The Main branch called
-* develop
+** develop
-The Control branch for pulling change from https://github.com/vector-im/riot-android/tree/master is
+* The branch for integrating changes from https://github.com/vector-im/riot-android/tree/master is ** master
-* master
-A series of Feature branches that look like
+** A series of Feature branches that look like
 * CSMC-29_Identify_and_remove_developer_tools

-General Development
-Create a series

-#### Develop: Main branch for RedPill-Chat
-* Release are done from this branch
-* Most features branches will be cloned from here
-* Riot-android changes that we want to use in RedPill-Chat are merged/cherry picked from master to this branch
-##### Feature Branches
-* Developer created branches for building out features
+### General RedPill-Chat development is done by
+* creating a feature branch from develop
+** use issue_ number_issue_title to name the branch
+*** for example CSMC-29_Identify_and_remove_developer_tools
+* When Code complete create a Merge request for the develop branch ** assign it to a reviewer
-* To be merged into develop when they pass Reviews and closed
+* When review is complete the code is merged into develop

+### Updating RedPill-Chat from Riot-Android
+* pull the latest code from Riot-Android into master
+* Code Review Changes
+* Merge or Cherry Pick changes into Develop